openstack-archive/fuel-plugin-lma-collector/doc/user/source/configure_alarms.rst

 |   Type: integer
 |   The number of seconds after a (re)start that the GSE plugin will wait
     before emitting its metric messages.

+| alerting
+|   Type: string (one of 'disabled', 'enabled' or 'enabled_with_notification').
+|   The alerting configuration of the node clusters.

 | clusters
 |   Type: list